Jeffreyon/intro-component-with-signup-form/README.md

 After testing the first input box (for first name), i turned it into a generic component where i can pass input attributes as props.
 I used refs to get access to the input's value but passing refs as a prop is not allowed in react, except when passed with `React.forwardRef()`.
 It was the first time i used that functionality

-Once i had the components setup and working, i got to styling it and I chose tailwindCSS for their utilities based library
+Once i had the components setup and working, i got to styling it and I chose TailwindCSS for their utilities based library.
+Their default design system had everything i needed.
+No stress.

 When the form gets submitted, it calls a function passed as a prop from the `App` parent component.
 That way i can do something when a valid form gets submitted (like log the user in)

-After that i deployed the site using surge.sh
+After that i deployed the site using surge.sh, here's a [link to the project](https://signup-component-react.surge.sh/)

 ### Built with